sdslabs/gasper/docs/content/configurations/global.md

 ]
 ```

-This field defines the DNS Nameservers that would be used inside all deployed application's docker containers for domain name resolutions
+This field defines the DNS Nameservers that would be used inside all deployed application's docker containers for domain name resolution

 Change it according to your network infrastructure if required